Characteristics of the English language in AX Semantics

 Determiners

 The AX NLG platform supports the following determiners for English: definite, indefinite, demonstrative, relative, possessive, and quantifier (e.g.,every, any, some).
-If you set the determiner switch for the specific noun in LEXICON, it will automatically switch to another determiner when you add the determiner to the container.
+If you set the determiner switch for the specific noun in lexicon, it will automatically switch to another determiner when you add the determiner to the container.

 Determiner switch

-They were traveling from Paris to Australia. (no determiner)
+from Paris to Australia (no determiner)

 Pronouns